 Malcolm had gained great local attention in various major cities, but he became known nationally after an incident in New York City on April 26, 1957.
-Hinton Johnson was a member of the National of Islam and was one of a number of passerbys who witnessed police officers beating a young Black man with nightsticks.
+Hinton Johnson was a member of the Nation of Islam and was one of a number of passersby who witnessed police officers beating a young Black man with nightsticks.
 Johnson objected to the treatment and the police turned the nightsticks on him, beating him so severely that he suffered brain contusions, a fractured skull and subdural hemorrhaging.
-A witness to Johnson’s beating got word to Malcolm X and he and a group of NOI members rushed tot he police station where Johnson had been taken.
+A witness to Johnson’s beating got word to Malcolm X and he and a group of NOI members rushed to the police station where Johnson had been taken.
 Although the police initially claimed that neither Johnson nor any other Muslims had been taken into custody, they allowed Malcolm to talk to Johnson after around 500 hundred people had amassed outside of the station.
-Malcolm arranged for Johnson to be taken to Harlem Hospital by ambulance and when he was brought back had an attorney seek to bail him out.
-The police refused to release him until after he had been arraigned the following day and by this point more than 4,000 people had now gathered outside of the police station.
-The situation seemed like a powder keg waiting to explode but Malcolm walked outside and silently signaled the crown with a hand gesture and the Nation of Islam members silently left, with the rest of the crowd dispersing soon thereafter.
-The scene, which was later depicted by Denzel Washington in the feature motion picture “Malcolm X” was breathtaking to watch and frightening to members of the police department.
+Malcolm arranged for Johnson to be taken to Harlem Hospital by ambulance, and when he was brought back, had an attorney seek to bail him out.
+The police refused to release him until after he had been arraigned the following day and by this point more than 4,000 people had gathered outside of the police station.
+The situation seemed like a powder keg waiting to explode.
+Malcolm walked outside and silently signaled the crowd with a hand gesture and the Nation of Islam members silently left, with the rest of the crowd dispersing soon thereafter.
+The scene, which was later depicted by Denzel Washington in the feature motion picture “Malcolm X,” was breathtaking to watch and frightening to members of the police department.
 The New York Amsterdam News reported that one of the police officers worried that “no one man should have that much power.”
-Malcolm’s prominence in the community grew immensely, but his notoriety also made him a target as the New York City Police Department put him under surveillance and opened a file on him.
+Malcolm’s prominence in the community grew immensely, but his notoriety also made him a target, as the New York City Police Department put him under surveillance and opened a file on him.

-Stories were written about him in newspapers and magazines and he was invited to television talk shows to discuss the plight of the Black man and civil rights activities.
+Stories were written about him in newspapers and magazines and he was invited to appear on television talk shows to discuss the plight of the Black man and civil rights activities.
 He was featured in a 1959 New York City program hosted by Mike Wallace called “The Hate That Hate Produced.”
 The program was focused on Black Nationalism and the growing prominence of the Nation of Islam and the potential threat that the organization posed.
-While the leaders of the Civil Right Movement in the United States were looking to achieve racial integration of the country and voting rights for Blacks, Malcolm preached complete separation for Blacks from white society, often ridiculing civil rights leaders as “stooges” of the white establishment.
+While the leaders of the civil rights movement in the United States were looking to achieve racial integration of the country and voting rights for Blacks, Malcolm preached for the complete separation of Blacks from white society, often ridiculing civil rights leaders as “stooges” of the white establishment.
 He famously rejected the concept of the civil rights non-violent movement and instead declared that Blacks should defend themselves “by any means necessary.”
 Many participants at his rallies believed that he better expressed their despair, anger and frustration than did the leaders of the civil rights movement.
-Malcolm was seen more and more as a spokesman for Blacks and called upon to speak out on the behalf of Blacks and their civil rights and the Nation of Islam doubled in memberships soon after the “The Hate That Hate Produced” show aired.
+Malcolm was seen more and more as a spokesman for Blacks and called upon to speak out on the behalf of Blacks and their civil rights, and the Nation of Islam doubled in memberships soon after the “The Hate That Hate Produced” show aired.

 He was featured on more talk shows and invited to speak on college campuses.
 In September 1960, Malcolm was invited to attend official functions for several African nations at the United Nations General Assembly in New York City.
 He met Gamal Abdel Nasser of Egypt, Ahmed Sékou Touré of Guinea, and Kenneth Kaunda of the Zambian African National Congress.
 He also met publicly with Fidel Castro, the President of Cuba, as part of a welcoming committee of Harlem community leaders.
 Castro and X spoke for two hours, after which Castro invited Malcolm to Cuba.